Do You Paint Skirting Boards Before Walls?

 Edge Groove MDF Skirting Board

-Price: £0.00The Edge Groove Skirting Board is the regular Edge design with the... -
+Price: £0.00The Edge Groove Skirting Board is the regular Edge design with the addition... -

 Edge Groove 2 MDF Skirting Board